Home » Dermarolling

 What is a dermaroller?

-A dermaroller is a skin needling device with many small surgical needles, usually 0.25 mm in diameter.
+A dermaroller is a skin needling device with many small surgical needles.
 Dermarollers come in needle lengths between 0.13 and 3 mm.
+The needle diameter (thickness) is approximately 0.25 mm at their base.

 dermarolling-face